Joint Base Charleston: History

-On 8 January 2010, the 628th Air Base Wing started its Initial Operational Capability (IOC).
-The 628th Air Base Wing's primary duties are to provide unsurpassed installation support to 53 DoD and Federal agencies, servicing a total force of over 79,000 Airmen, Sailors, Soldiers, Marines, Coast Guardsmen, civilians, dependents and retirees on Charleston Air Force Base and Naval Weapons Station Charleston.
-They maintain $2B worth of physical infrastructure across 23 thousand non-contiguous acres.
-Additionally, they also provide mission-ready expeditionary Airmen to combatant commanders in support of joint and combined operations.
-The 628th Air Base Wing attained Full Operational Capability (FOC) on 1 October 2010 with an event taking place at Marrington Plantation at the Naval Weapons Station.
-Since the IOC phase, personnel on the Naval Weapons Station and the Air Force Base have been working vigorously to make Joint Base Charleston a success.
+A 21 December 2009, an Air Force Times article announced the activation of the 628th Air Base Wing (628 ABW) to "take over administrative duties for a number of military commands" in January 2010.
+The 628th "will essentially serve as the 'landlord' for Charleston Air Force Base, the Charleston Naval Consolidated Brig and about 50 other military commands.
+The unit will handle items such as building and grounds services, supply and civil engineering and public works."
+On 8 January 2010, the (628 ABW) achieved its initial operating capability (IOC).
+The wing maintains $2 billion worth of physical infrastructure on the base.
+Additionally, the wing also provides mission-ready expeditionary airmen to combatant commanders in support of joint and combined operations.
+The 628 ABW attained full operating capability (FOC) on 1 October 2010, with an event taking place at Marrington Plantation at the Naval Weapons Station.

-Role and operations
+Role and Operations

 US Air Force

-JB Charleston is home to the 628th Air Base Wing (628 ABW), the host wing for installation support.
-The 628th ABW's primary duties are to provide installation support to 53 DoD and Federal agencies, servicing a total force of over 79,000 Airmen, Sailors, Soldiers, Marines, Coast Guardsmen, civilians, dependents and retirees on Charleston AFB and Naval Weapons Station Charleston.
-Additionally, they also provide expeditionary Airmen to combatant commanders in support of joint and combined operations.
+The 628th Air Base Wing (628 ABW) is the host wing for installation support.
+The 628 ABW's primary duties are to provide installation support to 53 DoD and Federal agencies, attendant personnel, dependents, and retirees on Charleston Air Force Base and Naval Weapons Station Charleston (NWS Charleston).
+Additionally, the 628 ABW also provides expeditionary airmen to combatant commanders in support of joint and combined operations.

 The 437th Airlift Wing (437 AW) operates the C-17 Globemaster III strategic airlift aircraft in support of its mission to provide airlift of troops and passengers, military equipment, cargo, and aeromedical equipment and supplies worldwide in accordance with tasking by Air Mobility Command and unified combatant commanders.

 The air base has four operational groups consisting of 21 squadrons and two wing staff directorates.
 It is augmented by a parallel, collocated Air Force Reserve Command (AFRC) "associate" wing, the 315th Airlift Wing (315 AW), which shares the same C-17 aircraft with the 437 AW.

-In addition, the USAF Auxiliary Civil Air Patrol Coastal Charleston Composite Squadron is also assigned to JB Charleston.
+In addition, the USAF Auxiliary Civil Air Patrol Coastal Charleston Composite Squadron is also assigned to Joint Base Charleston.
 They meet at the Aero Club near the control tower.

+New construction will allow larger and heavier aircraft to land on runway 03/21 at Charleston International Airport, which was key when work was scheduled for Fiscal Year 2012 began on runway 15/33, the base's main runway.
+The last previous major work done on Joint Base Charleston runways was in 1968.